TradeMe/tractor/plugins/mock-requests/docs/configuration.md

 Any headers which should be set on all proxied requests.
 This defaults to `{}`.

+### `minPort: number`

+The min port used for the intercepting proxy.
+Default value is 30000

-### `port: number`
+### `maxPort: number`

-The port used for the intercepting proxy.
-If omitted a random port is used.
+The max port used for the intercepting proxy.
+Default value is 40000